 In 2000, the OSSM Foundation Faculty Endowment was established and invested through the Foundation’s asset management team to achieve long-term stability for the school and to ensure that the OSSM Foundation will be able to help school officials maintain, for years to come, the exceptional caliber of faculty OSSM has employed since the Inaugural Faculty set the highest possible standards in the early 1990’s.

-Gifts of $150,000 will stimulate a Faculty Award, honoring an outstanding faculty member in the donor’s name!
+Giving totaling $150,000 to the Faculty Endowment will stimulate a Faculty Award, honoring an outstanding faculty member in the donor’s name!

 - OGE Energy Faculty Award (2012) honoring Professor Charles Dillard, Computer Science (Dillard postcard))